mattbierner/akh-cont/README.md

 [Akh](https://github.com/mattbierner/akh) continuation monad

 ## API
 The continuation transformer `ContT` layers continuation control over a monad.
-The base type `Cont, provides continuation control on its own.
+The base type `Cont`, provides continuation control on its own.
 The continuation transformer is a monad, functor, and applicative functor.

 ### `require('akh.cont').Cont`
 Continuation monad.